cytoscape/web-cytoscape-manual/docs/Styles.md

 11. Let's update the palette by clicking the **Current Palette** button.
 Select the **Red-Blue** palette on the left and click **OK**.

-We encourage you to choose palette from the ones provided, these palettes come from published recommendations for choosing colors in scientific and cartographic applications, such as [BrewerColors](http://colorbrewer2.org).
+The available palettes come from published recommendations for choosing colors in scientific and cartographic applications, such as [BrewerColors](http://colorbrewer2.org).

 ![](_static/images/Styles/RedBlue.png)